basecamp/handbook/benefits-and-perks.md

 ## Community Supported Agriculture (CSA) Allowance

 Fresh, organic, local fruits and vegetables are great to have on-hand, so we'd also like to offer a CSA membership to you.
 Finding a local provider will be up to you, but you can expense the cost of a seasonal or annual CSA share as an employee benefit, up to $1,000/year.
+That stipend is prorated in your first year at Basecamp, depending on the month you start.
 If there aren't any CSA shares nearby, feel free to use your stipend on farmers market foods or even fresh fruit and veg at your favorite grocery store.

 ## Continuing Education Allowance

-If you're interested in taking classes that you feel improve you professionally or personally, you have a $1,000 annual stipend to do so (annual = a 12 month period, not necessarily 2017 or 2018).
+If you're interested in taking classes that you feel improve you professionally or personally, you have a $1,000 annual stipend to do so.
+This stipend is also prorated in your first year at Basecamp, depending on the month you start.
 Some people take classes directly related to their career, while some take photography lessons or learn a musical instrument.
 It's up to you; the point is to learn something that you feel enriches you as a person and employee.

 ## Matching Charitable Gifts

 When you donate money to a 501(c)(3) charity (or its equivalent if you're outside of the United States), Basecamp will make a matching gift to that charity on your behalf.
 Basecamp will match up to $2,000 per year, per employee.
 If you donate to more than one organization annually, that's okay!
 For example, if I give $1,000/year to the Red Cross and $1,000/year to NPR, Basecamp will match both donations, dollar for dollar.
+This stipend is prorated in your first year at Basecamp, depending on the month you start.

 If you donate more than $2,000/year, you are officially awesome, but Basecamp will only match $2,000 of your awesomeness.

 ## Basecamp Holiday Gift

 Every year, at the end of the year, Basecamp generally gives a thank-you gift to the employees.
-Employees who have been at Basecamp for one year or less get one gift (last year: a night on the town in their hometown), and longer tenured employees get a more elaborate gift (last year: a paid vacation).
+Employees who have been at Basecamp for one year or less get one gift (last year: a "staycation" in their home towns), and longer tenured employees get a more elaborate gift (last year: a paid vacation).
 We switch up the delivery of these every year, so you're always in for a nice surprise.

 # Practical assistance